PhilsModules/phils-random-names/README.md

 ### 4. 🎲 Easy to Use

-- **Clean UI:** A dedicated window for all generators, accessible via the Dice Icon in the Token controls.
+- **Clean UI:** A dedicated window for all generators, accessible via the Dice Icon Macro in the Macro Folder.
 - **Customizable:** Want your own lists?
 Just create a new Journal in the "Phils Random Names" folder.
   - **Tip:** If you add prices in brackets `[10gp]`, the module will automatically turn them into items!
   - **Pro-Tip:** If the list name contains "Food", "Drink", or "Plant" (e.g. "Magic Mushrooms (Plants)"), items will be created as _Consumables_!